The Laid-Back “Anti-Florida” Is the Ideal Winter Island Escape

 Hang with eagles and gators in a wildlife refuge

-For more of a local feel, grabbing a drink and a burger at the character-filled American Legion Post 123 might just be the highlight of your trip.
-Simply pull up a stool (it’s open to the public) and start chatting up a wonderfully diverse crowd from grizzled old-timers to curious newbies.
-The locals are happy to offer advice on everything from the top fishing holes to the best spots to hide out from their wives for some low-key day drinking (hint: it's here.)
+Grabbing a drink and a burger at the character-filled American Legion Post 123 might just be the highlight of your trip.
+The wonderfully diverse crowd of locals are happy to offer advice on everything from the top fishing holes to the best spots to hide out from their wives for some low-key day drinking (hint: it's here.)
 And you definitely won’t have to suffer through any Jimmy Buffett.